awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/notifications.md

 + Buyer has requested a professional service product
 + Recurring scan vulnerability or recurring scan reminder
 + Reseller opportunity has been created, updated, or expired
++ New or updated private offer has been published
-+ Consulting partner private offer has been published
++ New or updated channel partner private offer has been published
 + Email notifications to buyer and seller for offer acceptance

+**Note**
 For more information about reseller opportunities for consulting partner private offers, see [Creating a resell opportunity for a consulting partner as an ISV](consulting-partner-isv-info.md) and [Creating a private offer as a consulting partner](consulting-partner-info.md)\.

 ## Manage notifications<a name="manage-notifications"></a>